FLR(M) Visa Extension – Further Leave to Remain in the UK (Manchester)

 - Exemptions apply for those with medical conditions or aged 65+

-Required Documents for FLR(M) may include:
+Required Documents for FLR(M) Application

 - Valid passport or travel ID